Director, Federal Grant Writing (Washington, D.C.)

-- Manage work across several teams throughout the organization to submit strong federal grant applications.
+- Work across different teams throughout the organization, such as programmatic and finance teams, to develop strong and cohesive federal grant applications.

 - Oversee execution of federal grants, which includes collecting data for reporting requirements, completing performance reports, and working with other teams to ensure fiscal and programmatic compliance.

 - Identify existing federal funding opportunities across the federal government that would benefit TFA nationally or locally.

 - Develop an expertise in federal grant programs, particularly at the U.S. Department of Education, cultivating a familiarity with program purpose, requirements, funding history, and intersection with Teach For America.

 - Partner with the Government Affairs team to create access to new federal funding opportunities through legislative and administrative vehicles.

 - Experience writing and managing public grants (preferably federal grants) highly preferred

 - Prior Teach For America experience preferred

 - Some weekend and evening work required